Does natural gas really save you money? It’s a fair question, given all the confusing info out there. Here’s what we know.

-Natural gas is one of the most versatile fossil fuels used in the United States with approximately 22% of energy consumption coming from natural gas.
-Most gas consumed in the U. S. is produced in the U. S., with some coming from Canada.
-More than 60% of U.S. homes use natural gas as their main source of heating.
-It burns cleanlier than other fossil fuels with demand increasing at about 6% each year.
+Natural gas is one of the most versatile fossil fuels used in the United States.
+According to the US Energy Information Administration, approximately 38.4% of energy consumption came from natural gas in 2019.
+Most gas consumed in the US is produced in the US, with some coming from Canada.
+About half of the homes in the US use natural gas as their main source of heating.
+It burns cleanlier than other fossil fuels, with demand increasing at about 6% each year.

 Natural gas is a non-renewable fuel that’s odorless, colorless and tasteless.
 Then what’s that awful odor when you turn on a gas jet that some say smells like rotten eggs?
 It’s a chemical called mercaptan added before distribution as a safety device.
 Natural gas is moved from production fields to consumers and stored in large underground storage systems for use when needed.

 Uses for natural gas include high efficiency furnaces and boilers, space and water heating, ranges, gas grills and fireplaces, spa and pool heaters.
 It’s also a major source of generating electricity.

 Studies reveal many benefits of natural gas making homes more valuable and desirable.
 Natural gas furnaces last twice as long as an electric heat pump providing a more comfortable heat.

 Water heating and clothes drying are done faster and more effectively with gas.
 When drying clothes, dry consecutive loads to take advantage of built up heat.
 Separate heavy clothes from light weight fabrics to reduce drying time and use the proper water level for your load size when washing.